-We are happy to announce the winners of the ELab 12 Month Incubation Fellowship program, starting on January 2017.
+We are happy to announce the winners of the ELab 12 Month Incubation Fellowship program, starting in January 2018.

 Ashley Starks Amin